-The Vice-Chancellor will appoint a Deputy Chair(s) from the members of the Academic Board from TAFE and Higher Education.
+The Vice-Chancellor will appoint a Deputy Chair from the members of the Academic Board.

-The Deputy Chair/s hold office for a two-year term, which office in addition to their current position on the Board which does not fall vacant due to their appointment.
+The Deputy Chair holds office for a two-year term, which office in addition to their current position on the Board which does not fall vacant due to their appointment.

-The Deputy Chair/s may be reappointed for an additional two-year term (i.e. the Deputy Chair/s may serve a maximum of two consecutive two-year terms).
+The Deputy Chair may be reappointed for an additional two-year term (i.e. the Deputy Chair may serve a maximum of two consecutive two-year terms).